GerkeLab/TCGApipelines/docs/compare-cgds-vs-liu2018/readme.md

 ## First look at differences

-Arrange both datasets by ID so that to align the rows.
+First, we arrange both datasets by ID so that their rows are aligned.

 ``` r
 tcga_cgds <- arrange(tcga_cgds, bcr_patient_barcode)
 tcga_liu2018 <- arrange(tcga_liu2018, bcr_patient_barcode)
 ```

-Let `different` take a shot at the data
+From here, we’ll use a package we are currently developing for comparing and resolving the differences between data sets, called `different`.

+We’ll use this package for a first look at the differences between **CGDS** and **Liu2018** and then we’ll try to resolve these differences by uncovering the steps required to transform **CGDS** to be as close as possible to **Liu2018**.

 ``` r
 tcga_diff <- tidy_diff(tcga_cgds, tcga_liu2018)